 We will process your personal data on the following legal bases under Article 6 of the EU General Data Protection Regulation:

-- Application and membership necessity: Where the processing of your personal data is necessary to manage your application and administer your membership with 5GAA;
+- Application and membership necessity: Where the processing of your personal data is necessary to manage your application and administer your membership or any other association with 5GAA;

-- Legitimate business purposes: Where the processing is necessary for our legitimate interests (such as to protect us from harm by preventing or detecting illegal activities, fraud or similar threats; to exercise or defend against legal claims or to analyze our website usage and services), unless we determine in a case-by-case assessment that our interests are overridden by your interests or rights;
+- Legitimate business purposes: Where the processing is necessary for our legitimate interests (such as to protect us from harm by preventing or detecting illegal activities, fraud or similar threats; to represent our interests publicly or among experts, in particular by reaching out to and communicate with media representatives, policymakers, public authorities and other associations or organizations; to exercise or defend against legal claims; to enhance the benefit of a 5GAA membership by enabling networking and cooperation activities amongst our members, their delegates and other stakeholders; to improve our future events and better meet the interests of our members by compiling statistics, insights and analyses of attendance at our events; or to analyze our website usage and services), unless we determine in a case-by-case assessment that our interests are overridden by your interests or rights;

 - Legal obligation: To comply with legal obligations to which we are subject (for example, where we are requested by a court to disclose your data);